-Ron Evans is a consumer behavior researcher and principal consultant at Group of Minds Arts Marketing + Technology Consultants (groupofminds.com).
+Ron Evans studies emotion, satisfaction, and consumer behavior from a marketing perspective as principal consultant at Group of Minds. (groupofminds.com).
 He is a leading developer and researcher at the intersection of culture and technology.
 His primary area of interest is in exploring emerging technology and its impact on the ways arts patrons make decisions, including motivations for ticket purchasing, organizational loyalty, and the impact of social influence on donations.
 He is an affiliate member of both the American Psychological Association (apa.org), and the Society for Consumer Psychology (myscp.org).

 Ron currently teaches courses in Arts Management and Art Business at Claremont Graduate University, and Consumer Psychology at Menlo College in Atherton, CA. He is the host of NAMPRadio, the official podcast of Americans for the Arts’ National Arts Marketing Project (artsmarketing.org/nampradio).
-Testimonials on Ron’s work can be found via his site: (groupofminds.com/gom-testimonials).
+Testimonials on the work of Ron Evans can be found via his site: (groupofminds.com/gom-testimonials).

 M.A., Organizational Psychology emphasis in Consumer Psychology, The Chicago School of Professional Psychology, 2013

 B.A., Film & Video, Columbia College Chicago, 1996

 “Ron Evans made the process of building our new website exploring intrinsic impact for the arts: intrinsicimpact.org simple and easy.
 His experience with search engine optimization also has been extremely helpful.
 Ron’s approach to working with us was no b.s. and highly accessible, but steeped in a deep understanding of the technologies and how humans interact with them.”-Alan Brown, Principal, WolfBrown